City of Arts and Culture

 New Cairo Capital

-The project for Egypt’s future administrative capital, announced in 2015 and now in advanced stages of construction, was conceived with the aim of relieving congestion in Cairo and creating the best conditions to host the country’s main institutions: a new city where over six million people will live.
-In this context, the City of Arts and Culture has been developed, an urban complex designed to house theaters, museums, libraries, universities, and, more broadly, cultural facilities, as well as other activities, covering an area of over 500,000 square meters.
+The project of the future Administrative Capital of Egypt, announced in 2015 and in an advanced stage of construction, was designed with the aim of decongesting Cairo and creating the best conditions to house the country’s main institutions: a new city, where more than six million people will go to live.
+This includes the City of Arts and Culture, an urban complex designed to house theaters, museums, libraries, universities and general cultural facilities, as well as other activities, on an area of more than 500,000 square meters.

 Brand architecture and brand design.